emma darlow stearn

 Personal injury & clinical negligence

-Emma accepts instructions from claimants on the full range of clinical negligence and personal injury matters.
+Emma accepts instructions from Claimants on the full range of clinical negligence and personal injury matters.

 During pupillage, Emma received training on dealing with complex spinal injury and cauda equina cases, public and employer’s liability claims, and drafting schedules of loss for high-value catastrophic injury claims.

-Recent experience include:
+Recent experience includes:

 Provided written quantum advice for a case involving a burn injury to a child, for consideration by the court at an infant approval hearing.

-Assisted William-Latimer Sayer KC in successfully resisting a late application to adduce expert evidence in a complex, high value clinical negligence claim, producing a comprehensive research note on the applicable law.
+Assisted William-Latimer Sayer KC in successfully resisting a late application to adduce expert evidence in a complex, high value clinical negligence claim, by producing a comprehensive research note on the applicable law.

 Prior to Cloisters